 Is betta fish laying on the bottom of the tank normal?
 Why is it not moving?
 Should you be concerned?

-There are several reasons bettas might lay on the bottom of a tank, some of which are common and harmless and some of which can be signs of stress or illness.
+There are several reasons bettas might lay on the bottom of a tank, some of which are common and harmless and some can be signs of stress or illness.
 Learning to recognize which is which can help you solve any issues your betta might be having.

 A betta with a good appetite, plenty of energy, and hasn’t been seen gasping for air but is on the bottom of the tank is often just taking a nap.
 If you’re not sure whether your betta is simply tired, observe the fish closely for a few days and watch for any signs of stress or illness.

 Bettas like a place to rest their (usually) large fins.
-You can also add a resting place above the tank’s bottom to check if your betta fish is just laying on its side to sleep.
+You can also add a resting place above the fish tank’s bottom to check if your betta fish is just laying on its side to sleep.

-Betta fish usually live for about three to five years, and as they age, you may want to provide more resting places.
+As bettas age, you may want to provide more resting places.
 Bettas also prefer a slow, gentle water flow, and this is particularly important for older fish.

 Changes in the water temperature or chemistry can often cause this behavior, and the most common issue is ammonia poisoning.

 It’s relatively easy to check for poisoning.
 First, observe your fish and look for gasping or any sign that your fish is breathing heavily.
 Next, use an aquarium test kit to check the ammonia levels in the water.
 The ammonia level should be at or near zero.